 Is the Port trying to put our local companies out of business?

 Of course not.
-With the exception of one, all of the existing ISPs have expressed support of this project.
-As part of our CERB application, we were required to notify each of the existing ISPs of our intention to apply, show them a map of the project area, and ask for feedback.
-Four of the five responded, and three private companies signed contingency agreements with the Port, stating their intent to lease fiber from the Port and provide service of up to 1 GB in speed to the community.
-The grant application only required one, and we got three, which shows the great potential this project has.
+Our local ISPs are our partners in these projects.
+As part of our funding applications, we were required to notify each of the existing ISPs of our intention to apply, show them a map of the project area, and ask for feedback.
+Four of the five responded, and three private companies signed contingency agreements with the Port, stating their intent to lease fiber from the Port and provide service of up to 1 Gb/sec in speed to the community.
 PocketiNet, Columbia iConnect, and Emerge by Inland Cellular all intend to continue providing service here using the new fiber network.

 What are the benefits of this network?

-- CERB considers any service less than 100 mb down/20 mb up to be UNSERVED, and 300/70 to be underserved.
-In a speed test at my office today, my service was 10/1.
+- The State of Washington considers any service less than 100 mb down/20 mb up to be UNSERVED, and 300/70 to be underserved.
+In a speed test at the Port office, our internet test speed was 10/1.
 That is completely substandard for today’s world.
-This project would allow customers to choose speeds of up to 1 GB symmetrical.
+This project would allow customers to choose speeds of up to 1 Gb/sec symmetrical.

 - 1,139 households would have access to high-speed, reliable internet